amesones-dev/blog/_posts/2023-08-28-IaC-GCP-intro.md

 ---
 layout: post
-title:  "IaC with Terraform in GCP basics"
+title:  "Introduction to IaC with Terraform in GCP"
 date:   2023-08-28
 categories: jekyll update
 ---